 Discover more than 200 years of policing heritage

-The Museum of Policing in Devon and Cornwall collects, preserves and celebrates the history of policing in Devon and Cornwall.
-We encourage people — through exhibitions, pop-ups, workshops and online activities — to change the way they think about and experience policing heritage.
+The Museum of Policing in Devon & Cornwall collects, preserves and celebrates the history of policing in Devon and Cornwall.
+We encourage people to explore and enjoy the policing, social and law enforcement history of the beautiful southwest region of England.

-We exist to ensure the policing heritage is made accessible and preserved for posterity.
+We exist to ensure police heritage is preserved for posterity, and made accessible and visible to all.

 What’s on